Winning Post services

 The northbound side started as the Haldon Road House, positioned next to the Harker Lane turn.
 By 1975, the road house had been rebuilt and had become one of the original Welcome Break restaurants.
 It had a tall, pointed roof, and was positioned alongside a BP petrol station.
 The rebuilding may have been connected to the A38 becoming a dual carriageway, which came very close to the old building.

-In 1978 the southbound restaurant was built next to a track leading to the restaurant - this may have been planned as a Welcome Break, but around the same time all of the Welcome Breaks (including the northbound one) became Happy Eaters.
+The southbound restaurant was built next to a track leading to the restaurant in 1978 - this may have been planned as a Welcome Break, but around the same time all of the Welcome Breaks (including the northbound one) became Happy Eaters.

-In 1986 the northbound restaurant was re-built to look similar to the southbound; it was painted white with a low roof.
+The northbound restaurant was rebuilt in 1986 to look similar to the southbound; it was painted white with a low roof.
 In 1995 both restaurants became Little Chefs.
 The northbound Little Chef had a conference room, and there were plans to build a Travelodge at the back of the car park.

-In 2007, the southbound Little Chef closed and became the Haldon Forest Diner.
+The southbound Little Chef closed in 2007, becoming Haldon Forest Diner.
 The signs calling it a service station were removed, in fact a sign immediately before the exit tells traffic there is a lay-by to use further ahead.
 The restaurant shares its exit with a small lane and an emergency access to the racecourse.
+The Happy Eater's famous play equipment was moved to nearby Kennford in 2005, where it's now the star of the appropriately named Orange Elephant Ice Cream Parlour.

 The northbound Little Chef closed in 2012 and two years later became the Route 5 diner.
-This is the only one in the chain not numbered after the road which serves it, as they already have a Route 38.
+This was the only one in the chain not numbered after the road which serves it, as they already had a Route 38.

 The petrol station was formerly operated by Chartman Retail then MRH and included a SPAR store.
 MFG had proposed to change this to a Budgens but instead decided on Londis.
 This refurbishment was completed in winter 2019, where a Greggs store was also opened.